Welcome to Ted & Nadine's garden, Surrey, B.C., Canada

 JOIN US FOR A WALK-THROUGH!

 4066.
-A double-wide gate, decorated with the limbs of a dead hazelnut tree and overhung by a silver lace vine (pruned back at the time this picture was taken) forms the main entry to the garden.
+A recently-revamped double-wide gate, overhung by a silver lace vine, forms the main entry to the garden.

 2407.
 Once through the gate, a pathway bordered by boxwood hedging leads into the garden proper.
 To the right, behind the white shed, is a steep ravine.
 The topography slopes north and downward toward a fish-bearing stream which connects with the Fraser River, about half a mile distant.
 In the centre of the lawn is an ornamental cherry tree.